DenreiAngeles/HearDrop/README.md

         );
     }

-    // Other CRUD methods specific to donations
+    // Other methods specific to donations
 }

 ```